- Pyelonephritis is a severe kidney infection that may require hospitalization.

 - moist skin

-There are also other factors that can make you vulnerable to infection, such as:
+Other factors that can make you vulnerable to infection include:

 - certain medications

 Chronic forms of the condition are more common in people with urinary obstructions.
 These can be caused by UTIs, vesicoureteral reflux, or anatomical anomalies.
 Chronic pyelonephritis is more common in children than in adults.